Brian Breaghach Mág Samhradháin: Personal appearance

 Poems 1, 2, 3, 4 and 6 by Giolla Pádraig mac Naimhin, written c.1290–1298, in the Book of Magauran describe what Brian looked like then.
 He had blonde curly hair with blue-grey eyes, dark eyebrows and ruddy cheeks.
 His skin was fair.
 He wore a diadem on his head, a red cloak and coloured shoes.
 He played chess.
 He was fond of poetry and kept a poet's school house at the foot of Cuilcagh mountain.
 His wife Fionnghuala O'Connor had long blond hair which she wore in plaits.
 She had a ruddy face with green-blue eyes, dark eyebrows and dark eyelashes.
 She had small feet and a sweet voice.
 She wore a scarlet pleated pelisse.
 Her pastime was embroidering.

 His consort Maoilmheadha MacTighearnain wore a bright satin robe, over which she wore a purple sash.
 His warriors wore blued-iron helmets, chain mail and brown cloaks.
 Their weapons were blued-iron spears and javelins.
 Their war flags were purple satin.

 Coologe castle

-Brian's castle was in the townland of Coologe, now in the parish of Templeport, County Cavan.
-An earthen ringfort now on the shore of Coologe Lough is probably the site of the castle.
+Brian's 'castle' was in the townland of Coologe, now in the parish of Templeport, County Cavan.
+An earthen ringfort now on the shore of Coologe Lough is probably the site of the fortified residence.
 Poem 1 by Giolla Pádraig mac Naimhin in the Book of Magauran describes what the castle looked like about 1290 A.D.
 It is described as a strong compact stout castle with interior walls of white hazel-wood which were covered with satin and tapestries.
 Along the wall were weapon racks with blued-iron spears, javelins and bridles.
 The door of the castle was ribbed in gold.
 The palisade outside was bright with berries.
 In the feast-hall were poets, musicians with harps, a hundred warriors and hounds held by gold-linked chains.
 The guests drank wine from gem-encrusted gold goblets.